snax4a/shy/README.md

 ## Testing

-Running `npm test` will run the unit and integration tests.
+Running `npm test` will run the unit, integration and client tests.
+Ignore the Error: EACCES: permission denied, mkdir '/client' - Karma seems to be trying to create a directory off of root.